byrokrat/giroapp/UPDATING.md

 * Made it possible to revoke paused mandates.
 * Update db json schema versions to 1.0
 * Fixed a bugg where imported files where stored when import failed
+* Imported xml mandate files are now stored in the `imports_dir` directory

 ## Beta-8